 While both types of disc injuries can be painful, a herniated disc typically causes more serious symptoms.
 Symptoms of disc injury include pain near the disc that may radiate to other parts of the body.
 You may also experience muscle soreness and tension as your body attempts to make up for the injury by moving in unusual ways.

 Chiropractic Treatment for Disc Herniation

-When you come to our Irvine office for your first appointment with our chiropractor, you'll discuss your symptoms and potential causes of your injury.
+When you come to our Irvine office for your first appointment with our chiropractor, Dr. Martin, you'll discuss your symptoms and potential causes of your injury.
 Our chiropractor will examine your spine to look for signs of a disc problem.
 From there, you'll work together to develop a treatment plan.
-Most people find success with a combination of different treatments, including spinal adjustment, corrective exercise, and lifestyle changes.
-Chiropractic treatment works with your body's ability to heal itself.
+Most people find success with a combination of different treatments, including spinal adjustments, disc decompression therapy, laser therapy, stretches and corrective exercises, and lifestyle changes.
+Chiropractic treatment works with your body's innate ability to heal itself.
 We believe in treating the root cause of your problem, rather than just treating symptoms.

 Call Our Irvine Chiropractor

 If you think you may have a herniated or bulging disc, it's important that you get treatment for your back pain as soon as possible.
 Call Dr. Gary Martin, our Irvine chiropractor, at 949-559-7999, to schedule your first appointment today.